 When an ACE-Lite interface is used, the MMU-500 generates barrier transactions and updates attributes of input barrier transactions.
 Barrier transactions guarantee the ordering and observation of transactions in a system.

-See the ARM® AMBA® AXI and ACE Protocol Specification AXI3, AXI4, and AXI4-Lite ACE and ACE-Lite for more information on barrier transactions.
+For more information on barrier transactions, see the ARM® AMBA® AXI and ACE Protocol Specification AXI3, AXI4, and AXI4-Lite ACE and ACE-Lite.

 The MMU-500 supports only the ACE-Lite slave interface for every TBU.
 To connect to an AXI3 or AXI4 interface, you must:

 Tie the extra ACE-Lite signals to their inactive values.

 The ACE-Lite slave interface, with _s suffix, drives the untranslated address to the TBU.
 You must connect pin-to-pin the read address, write address, read data, write data, and buffered write response channels of the ACE-Lite slave interface to an ACE-Lite master interface.
 In a system, the master interface can be the AXI bus infrastructure output or the output of a bridge that converts another bus protocol to AXI.

 The MMU-500 supports only the ACE-Lite master interface for every TBU.
 You must tie the extra ACE-Lite signals to their inactive values and the sysbardisable_<tbuname> signal to HIGH to use AXI3 or AXI4 master interfaces.

 The ACE-Lite master interface, with _m suffix, drives the translated address to the downstream slave.
 You must connect pin-to-pin the read address, write address, read data, write data, and buffered write response channels to the corresponding ACE-Lite slave interface.